From Encyclopedia Brunoniana:

 Other documents at the John Hay Library relating to the history of women at Pembroke College include:

 For more information on university records, contact Jennifer Betts, University Archivist and Assistant Director for the John Hay Library Special Collections, at 401-863-6414 or Jennifer_Betts@brown.edu.

 For more information on photos, scrapbooks, and other items related to Pembroke College history, contact Ray Butti, Senior Library Specialist Special Collections, at 401-863-2148 or Raymond_Butti_Jr@brown.edu.

-For more information on alumnae papers or oral histories, contact Mary Murphy, Nancy L. Buc ’65 Pembroke Center Archivist, at 401-863-6268 or Mary_Murphy1@Brown.edu.
+For more information on alumnae papers, contact Mary Murphy, Nancy L. Buc ’65 Pembroke Center Archivist, at 401-863-6268 or Mary_Murphy1@Brown.edu.

 Individuals and organizations whose collections contain material on women at Pembroke College include:

 Personal papers.
 See also, her Pembroke Center oral history interview.

 Small collections that include papers of Doris Hopikins Stapleton, class of 1928, and Sophie Schaffer Blistein, class of 1941

 The Pembroke Center Oral History Collection captures the experiences of women, transgender, and gender non-binary faculty, students, and alums of Pembroke College and Brown University from 1911 to the present.
 Collection contains administrative records, audiotapes of interviews, transcripts, and related material.
 To listen to interviews and read transcripts online see https://www.brown.edu/initiatives/women-speak/.

 Eleanor Elizabeth Crost graduated from Brown in 1938.
 She was a noted World War II correspondent who wrote especially about the lives of Japanese-American soldiers.
 This collection contains material from her work as a war correspondent and research for her 1994 book Honor By Fire.